 In addition to the general guidelines that have been widely publicized, we are taking our own measures and have also compiled additional points that are specific to our tours and activities.

-Beyond that point, we are hoping that our tours can take place.
 Spending a day in the vast wilderness of Iceland is probably one of the most exciting ways to avoid a possible infection, but this is of course dependent on how the situation develops in the meantime, and any rules or restrictions that may be enacted.

 What we are doing